DataCamp vs. Coursera

 Learning Style

 DataCamp offers a fully self-paced learning experience–you can start and continue anytime.
 While DataCamp has a recommended timeline, there are no deadlines.
-Moreover, you are billed for a year, so there’s no rush to finish a course quickly.
+Moreover, you are billed for a year, so there’s no rush to finish a course quickly but there’s also an option to pay monthly if that suits you better.

 Coursera also promotes itself as a platform for self-paced learning; however, it has a more complicated approach than DataCamp.
 Coursera course has a recommended deadline but missing it doesn’t affect your grade in most courses as well as the ability to get a certificate.
 A missed deadline can just result in you not getting peer reviews.
 However, when it comes to Coursera’s degrees, there are strict deadlines that have to be followed.

-Both companies offer high-quality content and to choose which course is better for you, you should check the curriculum and its instructor.
+Both companies offer high-quality content and to choose the best data scientist course, you should check the curriculum and its instructor.

 Among the main alternatives for learning data science are Udacity, 365 Data Science, and Dataquest.